ENEE467/Getting_Started/source/Lab7.rst

    Command interface running in an external shell window

-Follow the terminal instructions to complete the steps below:
+Perform these steps for Hand-eye calibration:

-- Capture at least 15 measurements for calibration.
-Move the robot to different poses using the `Freedrive mode <Freedrive Mode_>`_.
+- Move the robot by hand using `Freedrive mode <Freedrive Mode_>`_ to bring the marker attached to the robot into the camera view.

+- Set the robot to a specific pose, then press ``ENTER`` in the terminal to capture a measurement.

+- Change the pose and capture a new measurement.
+Repeat this process 15 times.

-- Send the ``calibrate`` command to initiate calibration.
+- Run the ``calibrate`` command to initiate calibration.

 In RViz, two new frames named ``camera`` and ``marker_n`` should appear in the left viewport, representing the camera's and marker's poses, as shown in the figure below.